tfardet/NNGT/README.md

 ## Install and use the library

+NNGT requires Python 3.4+, make sure you have a valid Python installation, then
+do:

 ```
 pip install --user nngt
 ```

-Then in a python terminal or script type
+Then in a Python terminal or script type

 ```python
 import nngt